taikun114/Clip-Hold/README.md

 ### Quickly Paste with Quick Paste
 ![Quick Paste](docs/images/Quick-Paste.gif)

-With the “Quick Paste” feature, when you copy an item from the menu or use a shortcut key, the copied content is immediately pasted.
+With the "Quick Paste” feature, when you copy an item from the menu or use a shortcut key, the copied content is immediately pasted.
 You don't need to paste it yourself.

 ### Import and Export Features
 ![Import and Export Features](docs/images/Import-Export.png)